Max-Derner/python-lessons/Lesson_01/03_complex_inheritance.md

 So, if you're a Java or a C# dev, you're probably used to only being able to inherit from one class, and then multiple interfaces.
 Well that ain't the situation here!
 In Python, **there are no interfaces**.
 But you can inherit from as many classes as you please!

+Now, I say there _are no interfaces_ and that is true but there are alternatives.
+We'll look at [abstract base classes (ABCs)](https://docs.python.org/3/library/abc.html) and [protocols](https://typing.readthedocs.io/en/latest/spec/protocol.html) another time (it's no small topic for sure).

 # Multiple Inheritance

 All you do to inherit from multiple classes is name more between the parentheses and separate them with commas.
 Like this: